tdortman/hifumi/README.md

 Alternatively you can also just use the provided docker files to run her in an isolated container and manage things that way of course.

-You'll also need to have [imagemagick](https://imagemagick.org/script/download.php) and [gifsicle](https://www.lcdf.org/gifsicle/) installed to be able to resize images & gifs which is required by multiple commands
+You'll also need to have [gifsicle](https://www.lcdf.org/gifsicle/) installed to be able to resize gifs which is required by some commands